 - How to open a virtual machine image

-- VMware Workstation Player 12.5.7 is free software that runs on 64-bit host operating system.
+- VMware Workstation Player is free software that runs on 64-bit host operating systems.
 The official version of VMware Workstation Player will be announced before the competition season because updates made by VMware may provide better compatibility.
 Earlier versions of VMware Player are available, but issues stemming from the use of these versions are not grounds for appeal.

-- Cisco Packet Tracer 7.1
+- Cisco Packet Tracer 8.2.1